nabeo114/cloud-wallet-sample/README.md

 npm start
 ```

 **Note**: To run the backend, you need to create a `.env` file in the `backend` directory and set the `INFURA_API_KEY` environment variable.
-Use your specific API key value for this variable, which you can obtain from your development environment.
+You can obtain your API key by creating an account at [Infura](https://app.infura.io/).
+Use your specific API key value for this variable, which should be set as follows:

 ```plaintext
 INFURA_API_KEY=your_infura_api_key_here